takuya/php-letencrypt-acme-dns/README.md

 | example.**tld** | cloudflare       | cloudflare_token |
 | example.**biz** | your_own_plugnin | your_own_key |

-You can use Multiple Domain update API to complete Let's Encrypt ACME challenge.
+You can use Multiple Domain DNS Server API to complete Let's Encrypt ACME challenge.

 ```php
 <?php